oegea/adp/README.md

 ### UPDATE CLIENT configuration

 The first step on ADP is to configure the `UPDATE CLIENT`.
-In this operation, the end-user will provide to the `UPDATE CLIENT` with the URL with which to access the `APPLICATION SERVICE`.
+In this operation, the end-user will provide to the `UPDATE CLIENT` with the URI with which to access the `APPLICATION SERVICE`.

 Additionally, the `UPDATE CLIENT` MAY ask at this point to the end-user if non-stable versions have to be installed.
 By default, unless there is expressly specified, the `UPDATE CLIENT` SHOULD only install stable versions.

-The `UPDATE CLIENT` will then do an HTTPS GET request to the indicated URL.
+The `UPDATE CLIENT` will then do an HTTPS GET request to the indicated URI if it uses the HTTPS protocol, if the URI points to a loc.

 This request MUST NOT require the usage of authentication mechanisms.